TinyCircuits/TinyCircuits-TinyTVs-Firmware/README.md

 * `SdFat`: library for interacting with SD cards
 * `TinyScreen`: modified TinyScreen+ library to include support for TFT displays
 * `GraphicsBuffer2`: modified TinyScreen+ library for text rendering? (not 100% sure why it might be different than our `GraphicsBuffer` library)
+* `IRemote`: for handling the remote IR receiver and IR codes

 ### 2. Install the RP2040 Arduino board package